Skip to main content

 The current communication capabilities of public safety agencies including fire, ambulance and police are largely reliant on land mobile radio networks with limited data services.
 These do not meet the mission-critical standards required.

-A national Public Safety Mobile Broadband (PSMB) capability will provide emergency service personnel with fast, safe and secure voice, video and data communications and instant access to data, images and information in live situations, emergencies and critical incidents.
+A national Public Safety Mobile Broadband (PSMB) capability will be the most significant uplift in communications capability for Australian public safety agencies in decades.
+It will provide emergency service personnel with fast, safe and secure voice, video and data communications and near instant access to data, images and information in live situations, emergencies and critical incidents.
 It will enable real time, data-rich analytics, situational awareness and cross-border communications – for example, between ground crews, aerial assets and incident control centres.

 This capability will support the coordination of responses across organisational and geographic boundaries, and enhance Australia’s ability to manage emergencies, hazards and threats, in turn helping to keep Australians safe and mitigate damage to property.